Prototype-Grounded Concept Models for Verifiable Concept Alignment

 \subsection{Experimental Setup}

-This section provides essential information about experiments.
-For additional details, we refer to Appendix \ref{app:experimental_details}.
+This section provides essential info about experiments.
+For more details, we refer to Appendix \ref{app:experimental_details}.

-\textbf{Datasets.} We used two standard datasets for evaluating CBMs: CelebA \citep{liu2015faceattributes}, where the each input is the face of a celebrity and where the concepts are face attributes (e.g.\ \textit{blond hair} or \textit{beard}); CUB, where each input is an image of a bird, the concepts are bird features and the task is the bird class; ColorMNIST+, where each input is a pair of colored MNIST digits, and where concepts are the digits represented in the images, and the task is their sum (adapted from \citet{manhaeve2018deepproblog}'s MNIST+).
-Additionally, we used the CLEVR-Hans dataset \citep{stammer2021right}, where each input is an image consisting of different objects, where the concepts are the shape, color, size and material.
-Additionally, we considered a version of ColorMNIST+ where the concept labels are noisy.
-Concept prediction is hard in CelebA but easy in ColorMNIST+ and CLEVR-Hans, representing two common settings for CBMs.
+\textbf{Datasets.} We used four standard datasets for evaluating CBMs: CelebAMask-HQ \citep{CelebAMask-HQ,liu2015faceattributes}, where the each input is the face of a celebrity and where the concepts are face attributes (e.g.\ \textit{blond hair} or \textit{beard}); CUB, where each input is an image of a bird, the concepts are bird features and the task is the bird class; ColorMNIST+, where each input is a pair of colored MNIST digits, and where concepts are the digits represented in the images, and the task is their sum (adapted from MNIST+ \citep{manhaeve2018deepproblog}).
+We also used the CLEVR-Hans3 dataset \citep{stammer2021right}, where each input is an image consisting of different objects, where the concepts are the shape, color, size and material.
+Moreover, we considered a version of ColorMNIST+ and CLEVR-Hans3 where the concept labels are noisy.
+Concept prediction is visually hard in CelebA and CUB but easy in ColorMNIST+ and CLEVR-Hans3, representing two common settings for CBMs.
 These datasets represent a diverse range of settings, particularly regarding the availability and type of visual grounding.
 For ColorMNIST+ and CelebA, we utilize provided segmentation masks and train a segmenter.
 In contrast, for CLEVR-Hans3, where masks are not available, we use the Segment Anything Model (SAM) \cite{kirillov2023segment} to extract objects.
 Finally, in CUB, we avoid segmentation entirely by treating the full image as a single part.